FPT Approximation of Generalised Hypertree Width for Bounded Intersection Hypergraphs: Preliminaries

 An \emph{edge cover} $\mu$ for $U \subseteq V(H)$ is a subset of $E(H)$ such that $U \subseteq \bigcup \mu$.
 We sometimes refer to the cardinality of an edge cover as its \emph{weight}.
 The \emph{edge cover number} $\rho(U)$ for set $U \subseteq V(H)$ is the minimal weight over all edge covers for $U$.
 We sometimes say that $\mu$ is an edge cover of $H$ to mean an edge cover of $V(H)$.
 Similarly, we use $\rho(H)$ instead of $\rho(V(H))$.
 A set of edges $E' \subseteq E(H)$ is \emph{$\rho$-stable} if $E'$ is a minimal weight cover for $\bigcup E'$.

-A set of sets $S_1,\dots$ can naturally be interpreted as the hypergraph, by considering each set $S_i$ as an edge.
-In that light, it is clear that deciding $\rho(H) \leq k$ is precisely the same as deciding whether a set system admits a set cover of size $k$. \begin{proposition}[\cite{DBLP:conf/esa/PhilipRS09}] There is an \fpt algorithm parameterised by $k+c+d$ that decides for every $(c,d)$-hypergraphs $H$ and $k \geq 1$ whether $\rho(H) \leq k$. \end{proposition}
+A set of sets $S_1,\dots$ can naturally be interpreted as a hypergraph, by considering each set $S_i$ as an edge.
+In that light, it is clear that deciding $\rho(H) \leq k$ is precisely the same as deciding whether a set system admits a set cover of size $k$. \begin{proposition}[\cite{DBLP:conf/stacs/FabianskiPST19}] There is an \fpt algorithm parameterised by $k+c+d$ that decides for a given $(c,d)$-hypergraphs $H$ and $k \geq 1$ whether $\rho(H) \leq k$. \end{proposition}